The Gluing Property: Gitik's universal extender-based Prikry forcing

 \section{Gitik's universal extender-based Prikry forcing}

-An uncountable cardinal $\kappa$ is said to be \emph{$\kappa$-compact} if every $\kappa$-complete filter on $\kappa$ can be extended to a $\kappa$-complete ultrafilter.
-In this section we would like to provide a full-detailed account of the following theorem: \begin{theorem}[Gitik] Assume that $\kappa$ is a $\kappa$-compact cardinal.
-Then, there is a Prikry-type poset $\mathbb{P}$ forcing the following: for every poset $\mathbb{Q}$ with $|\mathbb{Q}|=\kappa$ and $V\models ``\text{$\mathbb{Q} $ is $\kappa$-distributive}$'' there is a $\mathbb{Q}$-generic filter over $V$. \end{theorem} Gitik's result provides a substantial improvement of other \emph{universality theorems} concerning Prikry-type forcings.
+In this section we would like to provide a full-detailed account of the following striking theorem of Gitik: \begin{theorem}[Gitik] Assume that $\kappa$ is a $\kappa$-compact cardinal.
+Then, there is a Prikry-type poset $\mathbb{P}$ that does not add bounded subsets of $\kappa$ and forces the following: for every poset $\mathbb{Q}\in V$ with $|\mathbb{Q}|=\kappa$ and $V\models ``\text{$\mathbb{Q} $ is $\kappa$-distributive}$'' there is a $\mathbb{Q}$-generic filter over $V$. \end{theorem} Gitik's result provides a substantial improvement of other \emph{universality theorems} concerning Prikry-type forcings.
 For instance, it was well known that if $\kappa$ is ${2}^{\kappa}$-supercompact then the usual \emph{Supercompact Prikry forcing} with respect a measure on $\mathcal{P}_\kappa(2^\kappa)$ projects onto any $\kappa$-distributive forcing of size $\kappa$ (see \cite[\S6.4]{Gitik-handbook}).
 Gitik improved that to a $\kappa$-compact cardinal, while the exact consistency strength is still unclear.
 More recent developments in this vein have been obtained by Benhamou, Hayut and Gitik in \cite{BHG}.

 In this paper, however, our interest in Theorem~\ref{GitiksTheorem} relies on the fact that it hints the gluing property.
 Succinctly speaking the idea is the following.